Infeasibility Analysis#

 bounds of the original variables.

-Two other variables ArtP_ct1
+Two other variables ArtP_ct1 and ArtN_ct1 were created to represent

-the positive and negative violations of the equality constraint ct1
+the positive and negative violations of the equality constraint ct1.

 The objective is the sum of all these artificial variables to count the total violation.
 As mentioned above, it is possible to define penalties for the individual bounds and constraints so that the objective can be a weighted sum of violations as well.

-Sum of Squares of Violations (relaxobjtype=1
+Sum of Squares of Violations (relaxobjtype=1)#

 It is also common to minimize the sum of squares of all violations.
 This results in the same relaxation model with a different objective: